rioka/NsbBridgePlayground/README.md

 > - the bridge must be redeployed (or reconfigured, if we build some tool) whenever an endpoint subscribes to events published by other endpoints, or sends commands to other endpoints.
 >
 > We could develop some tool that generates a map of dependencies (there's already a POC for that), and use the result to drive the bridge configuration, for example providing it as a json.

+## TODOs

+- Test behavior when one or more servers are offline

+  Does it implement any circuit-breaker, similar to `NServiceBus.Router`?

 ## References